clementchesneau/AASCSurvey-Laravel/README.md

 ## Launch our project

 As for any Laravel project you will need Laravel, the last version for this one.
-You will aslo need composer, and node.js to be able to use composer install and npm install.
+You will also need composer, and node.js to be able to use composer install and npm install.
 Then of course you will need a database to be able to setup the needed migrations.
 If you don't want to setup the project on your computer, you still can go to